 A hangnail is a small piece of jagged or torn skin that appears at the very edge of the fingernail.
-Hangnail infections are common and highly treatable.
+Various treatments can help with an infected hangnail on the finger.

 In this article, we look at home remedies, how a doctor can drain an abscess, how to prevent infection, and possible complications.

 Infection occurs when bacteria or fungus get under the skin.
 An infection between the nail and the skin is called paronychia.

 Hangnails commonly occur on the fingernails and are sometimes also found on the toenails.

 The following symptoms suggest a hangnail is infected:

 - a warm feeling

 - a pus-filled abscess at the nail edge

 Bacterial infections can produce symptoms almost immediately, while fungal infections may take longer to appear.

 A hangnail can be treated at home using the following steps: